Changissnz/selfinterest/README.md

 in quality likens the noun to a tool.
 It is because of wanting control over their self and furthermore, over the understanding of their self-interest, that the human being desires for their will being for their own.
-"Autonomy" is the term expressing the ideal of choice for the human being of independence, and their being made "automatic" in thought and action forfeits an autonomy for other opportunity, at least in the theory, but for the practice, unanticipated
+"Autonomy" is the term denoting the ideal of choice for the human being of independence, and their being made "automatic" in thought and action forfeits an autonomy for other opportunity, at least in the theory, but for the practice, unanticipated